aeb/ngEHTforecast/html/_sources/docs/src/tutorials.rst.txt

    print("Binary w/ gains parameters:",ffg.parameter_labels())

-The gain solution interval is set to observation scans; other available options are described in the :class:`fisher.FF_complex_gains` documentation.
+The gain solution interval is set to observation scans; other available options are described in the :class:`fisher.ff_complex_gains.FF_complex_gains` documentation.
 The priors on the complex gain amplitudes are log-normal and set to 0.1, corresponding to a 10% uncertainty, typcial of current EHT_ operation.
 In the absence of specifying gain amplitude priors, they will be unconstrained (as are the complex gain phases).

 Again, we have output the parameter labels,